-Tables should be self-contained and complement, but not duplicate the information contained in the text.
+Tables should be self-contained and should not duplicate the information contained in the text.
 Tables should be numbered consecutively in Arabic numerals.
 Each table should be presented on a separate sheet of A4 paper with a comprehensive but concise legend above the table.
-Tables should be brief, with units of measurement in parentheses; all abbreviations should be defined in footnotes.
-Footnote symbols: 1, 2, 3, should be used (in that order).
-And *, ** should be reserved for P-values.
-The table and its legend/footnotes should be understandable without reference to the text.
+Tables should be brief with units of measurement in parentheses; all abbreviations should be defined in footnotes.
+Footnote symbols: 1, 2, 3, should be used (in that order) and *, ** should be reserved for P-values.
+The table and its legends/footnotes should be understandable without reference to the text.

 All illustrations (line drawings and photographs) are classified as figures.
 Figures should be cited in consecutive order in the text.
-Figures should be sized to fit within the column (82mm), intermediate (110mm), or the full text width (17mm).
-Graphics should be prepared using applications capable of generating high resolution GIF, TIFF, JPEG or Power-point before pasting in the Microsoft word manuscript file.
+Figures should be sized to fit within the column (82 mm), intermediate (110 mm) or the full text width (17 mm).
+Graphics should be prepared using applications capable of generating high resolution, i.e. GIF, TIFF, JPEG or PPT format before pasting in the MS word manuscript file.

 Legends should be self-explanatory and typed on a separate sheet.
 The legend should incorporate definitions of any symbols used and all abbreviations and units of measurement should be explained so that the figure and its legend is understandable without reference to the text.
 (Authors must provide a letter stating that copyright authorization has been obtained if figures have been reproduced from another source).